-One interesting application of the Chinese Remainder Theorem in the design of computer software is that the theorem allows us to break up a calculation involving large integers into several less formidable calculations.
-Most computers will handle integer calculations only up to a certain size.
-For example, the largest integer available on many workstations is $2^{31} - 1 = 2,147,483,647$.
 Special software is required for calculations involving larger integers which cannot be added directly by the machine.
-However, by using the Chinese Remainder Theorem we can break down large integer additions and multiplications into calculations that the computer can handle directly.
+By using the Chinese Remainder Theorem we can break down large integer additions and multiplications into calculations that the computer can handle directly.
 This is especially useful on parallel processing computers which have the ability to run several programs concurrently.

-Most computers have a single central processing unit (CPU), which can only add two numbers at a time.
+Most computers have a single central processing unit (CPU) containing one processor chip and can only add two numbers at a time.
 To add a list of ten numbers, the CPU must do nine additions in sequence.
 However, a parallel processing computer has more than one CPU.
 A computer with 10 CPUs, for example, can perform 10 different additions at the same time.
 If we can take a large integer and break it down into parts, sending each part to a different CPU, then by performing several additions or multiplications simultaneously on those parts, we can work with an integer that the computer would not be able to handle as a whole.

-Example 23.
+Example 16.45.
 Suppose that we wish to multiply 2134 by 1531.
 We will use the integers 95, 97, 98, and 99 because they are relatively prime.
 We can break down each integer into four parts:

-''' 2134 \equiv 44 \pmod{95}
+$$2134 \equiv 44 \pmod{95}$$